 Most HVAC companies have an ever-growing fleet of vans and trucks.
 Another good tax hedge is for the owners of the HVAC corporation to purchase the building or land for the company’s headquarters.
 Then, put the building or land into an LLC and lease it to the operating company.

 “This allows the owners to get money out of the company as a deduction, and pick it up as income on the LLC.
-They will have the hedge of depreciation, property taxes and interest if the property is financed.
+They will have the hedge of depreciation, property taxes, and interest if the property is financed.
 This results in the ability to build equity in a real estate investment while getting a tax deduction.
-Land is something the company will need whether it is owned by the owners or leased from someone unrelated.”
+The land is something the company will need whether it is owned by the owners or leased from someone unrelated.”

 “Some of the greatest advantages we see missed is when they finance the equipment or vehicles and fail to inform their CPA,” Horzen explained.
 “As a result, they only get the deduction for the payments they made, which is incorrect.
 They could expense the entire value of the asset, which is correct.”